 The National Theater has its own cafe to the left when you enter the building.
 They have soup, coffee, cake and sandwiches.
 A nice place to refuel and get a coffee after your visit.

 Visiting the Theater

-We also recommend visiting the Central Market and Municipal Craft Market which you can do on the same day as the National Theater for a full day of sightseeing in San Jose.
+We also recommend visiting the Central Market and a museum which you can do on the same day or a full day of sightseeing in San Jose.